ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Evaluation

-\T~\ref{tab:mutation} reports the success rate of ADI synthesis under different settings, thresholds, and mutation strategies.
-Complex datasets and models like NUS-WIDE, MNIST, and VQA v2.0 have a lower success rate than simple datasets like Credit and Vehicle, especially when the threshold is 99\%.
-For Credit and Vehicle, the success rate is close to 100\% under random mutation.
-Recall \sd\ contains only 20 inputs of \mb.
-Higher success rates can be achieved with more inputs in \sd, as shown in \S~\ref{subsec:eval-subset-size}.
 The bounded mutation scheme confines the applied mutations to a practical range (i.e., bounded by the variance of the mutated feature).
 We find that this scheme still achieves plausible success rates of over 50\% for simple tasks like Credit and Vehicle and over 35\% for complex tasks under the 95\% threshold.
 99\% threshold is more challenging, and therefore, the success rate becomes reasonably lower.
-Overall, this evaluation shows that ADIs can be synthesized successfully despite variances in the evaluated datasets, VFL protocols, and mutation strategies.
-We envision that typical VFL systems can face high risks of being controlled by ADIs.
+In \T~\ref{tab:mutation-dominate-number}, we report the ADP.
+Considering our ADI definition (Def.~\ref{def:adi-practical}), it is trivial that the ADP must be higher than 95\% or 99\%, when benchmarking with ADIs found under the 95\% or 99\% thresholds.
+More importantly, the last column of \T~\ref{tab:mutation-dominate-number} reports the ADPs of all generated inputs (though some of them are not ``ADIs'').
+The ADPs are consistently higher across all settings, compared to the standard datasets (\T~\ref{tab:original-data-ats}).
+This further demonstrates the effectiveness of our ADI synthesis algorithm as the generated inputs tend to dominate the other participants' inputs.